DiogoRibeiro7/diffml/CONTRIBUTING.md

 - Utility functions in appropriate module (e.g., `simulation.py`, `bs_analytics.py`)
 - Always add corresponding tests in `tests/`

+## 📝 Documentation & Docstrings

+High-quality documentation is part of the review checklist.
+Follow these steps whenever you touch public APIs:

+1. **Read the style guide** – `docs/DOCS_STYLE.md` defines the NumPy docstring template, inline comment rules, and the definition of “public API”.
+2. **Keep docstrings accurate** – Every public module/class/function in
+   `src/diffml`, `src/diffml_article_replication`, `scripts/`, and `examples/`
+   needs a complete docstring with `Parameters`, `Returns`, and `Raises` sections where applicable.
+Start summaries in the imperative mood.
+3. **Explain the “why”** – Inline comments must describe intent/invariants, not restate the obvious code.
+Prefer `Notes` sections for extended context.
+4. **Update coverage** – When you add or remove public modules, edit `docs/DOC_COVERAGE.md` to reflect the new status and describe what changed in your PR.
+5. **Lint locally** – Run `poetry run ruff check --select D src scripts examples` before opening a PR.
+CI enforces pydocstyle (D1/D2/D4) everywhere except `tests/`.

+If you are unsure whether something counts as public or how to structure a docstring, open a draft PR or discussion—maintainers are happy to help.

 ## 🐛 Reporting Issues

 ### Bug Reports